timofeysie/tiwanaku/README.md

 This is the Ionic build.
 ```
 ionic build --prod --service-worker

 ```

 Angular would be something like this:
 ```
 ng build --prod --service-worker
+ng build --prod
 ```

-For this project however we get the following error:
+For another project we got the following error:
 ```
 chunk {3} styles.79cf99a676d1ea0664db.css (styles) 186 kB [initial] [rendered]
 ERROR in Error during template compile of 'AppModule'